-By Sheryl Rinker and Wheaten Mather The best companies have a brand that speaks to its customers beyond the transaction.
+By Sheryl Rinker The best companies have a brand that speaks to its customers beyond the transaction.
 A good brand connects with an emotion, evokes a lifestyle or presents a company as a friend that looks out for its customer.
 A few things that all strong brands should have are: a clear understanding of who they are, what makes their company unique and why they can best serve their customer.

 SAGE: OUR BLOG

 By: Kristy Hoelscher and John Donovan Strategic America serves clients in countless ways, and one of the most important is one that often goes unnoticed: Making sure you present a consistent brand voice.
 Your brand voice is at the core of your brand’s personality.
 The words, sentence structures, and punctuation you use to engage your audience determine their perception of your business.

 Converting a prospect into a customer is a lot like dating.
 There are many steps that go into finding the person you will someday marry.
 If you start talking about children on the first date, it rarely works out.
 So why as marketers do we go into a new relationship and jump to the end sale?

 According to The Princess Bride, a movie that I can (and will) quote ad nauseam, two of the classic life blunders are “never get involved in a land war in Asia” and “never go against a Sicilian when death is on the line.”
 If I may be so bold, I’d like to complete the trifecta and add “Never go into a rebrand without a strategy driven plan” to the list.

 When you see the Nike swoosh, the FedEx arrow, or the McDonald’s golden arches, you immediately think about the company the image represents and what they do, right?
 That’s exactly what a company’s logo should do.
 What many don’t realize is the hours of design, research and planning that go into designing a logo.
 What will best resonate with the target audience?